WLswert/fabricjsR/README.md

 # The Original

-All credit, praise, glory, and attribution belongs to [Juri Zaytsev (kangax)](https://github.com/kangax).
+All credit, praise, glory, and attribution belongs to [Juriy Zaytsev (kangax)](https://github.com/kangax).

 ### Fabric